aarush-glitch/BudgetMaster/README.md

 # BudgetMaster

-FinanceTracker is a C++ application designed to help users manage their finances effectively.
+BudgetMaster is a C++ application designed to help users manage their finances effectively.
 It provides a user-friendly interface for tracking income, expenses, and offers financial advice based on the user's financial status.

 ## Features